 Hours may vary depending on flight schedules

-This is a very large and comfortable lounge.
+This is a very large and comfortable airport lounge in Vancouver YVR.
 Some areas of the lounge are often reserved for access by premium travelers on specific airlines.
+When we accessed this lounge in 2019 one large section was reserved, although there was plenty of room for everyone in other parts of the lounge.

-We accessed this lounge in February 2019 before our trip to Cancun and found many different food options.
+We accessed this YVR lounge in February 2019 before our trip to Cancun and found many different food options.
 It was not at all crowded when we visited.
-The lounge was clean and comfortable.
+This Vancouver Airport priority pass lounge was clean and comfortable.
 There are great views from the large windows out onto the tarmac at YVR.
 I can imagine easily spending many hours in this comfortable lounge.

 Skyteam Lounge YVR – Level 3, near gate 53.

 This is the nicest lounge at YVR in our opinion.
 Newly opened in late 2017, at 5600 square feet it offers a bright and airy space with a very large number of seating options.
 There are great views of the operations area of the airport from many of the seating areas.
 There is no sleeping area.
-The shower facilities are clean and well kept.
+If you’re asking are there showers at the Vancouver airport?
+The answer is yes!
+The shower facilities in this YVR Priority Pass Lounge are clean and well kept.

-We accessed this lounge in February 2019 in the morning and found it very quiet.
+We accessed this Priority Pass business lounge in February 2019 in the morning and found it very quiet.
 The staff were very attentive to our needs and the food offered was tasty.

 The Skyteam lounge is an easy 5 minute walk from the Plaza Premium Lounge described above.
 It would be easy to try both lounges while you’re waiting for your international flight to board.
 That’s exactly what we did on our last flight when we went to Cancun!

-Priority Pass Vancouver – is it for me?
+Priority Pass Membership – is it for me?

 When considering whether you want access to Priority Pass lounges when you travel, you should consider: